connectomicslab/CMTKLIB-data/README.md

 ### Overview

-Datalad dataset that stores all data resources of the `cmtklib` module of Connectome Mapper 3 (https://github.com/connectomicslab/connectomemapper3).
+Datalad dataset that provides all data resources of the `cmtklib` module of Connectome Mapper 3 (https://github.com/connectomicslab/connectomemapper3).

 * `colortable_and_gcs` stores all data resources (gcs atlas files and colortable) for Lausanne 2008 parcellation